danielharrell/open-eyes-lect-2017-18/Open.md

 are, except through how they seem.
 And to call the world my representation is one way of recognizing this.
-But philosophical discernment has other ways, and other words besides "representation".
-Such as "perception", "impression", "image", "idea".
-Or in another direction:
-"opinion", "claim", "account". *To need* such words is a sign that our openness is not enough *to be* knowledge.
+But philosophical discernment has other ways, and other words besides "representation". ---"Perception", "impression", "image", "idea".
+"Opinion", "claim", "account". *To need* such words is a sign that our openness is *not* enough *to be* knowledge.
 But *to have* such words is a sign that our openness *is* enough *to gain* knowledge.
-Knowledge, at least, of the self that encloses us in openness, and gives us the words we need to make sense of this predicament, including the word "self" itself.
+Knowledge, at least, of the self that encloses us in openness, and gives us the words we need to make sense of this predicament---the word "self", itself, most of all.

 And while philosophical discernment has tread more than one path to knowledge in this sense, every such path comes to an end, it seems, in the embrace of a self that can never be escaped.
-As Schopenhauer's path leads to the world as will and representation, the path of Socratic ignorance leads to self-knowledge, and the path of Cartesian doubt, to self-certainty.
-Kantian critique?
-The transcendental subject.
-Hegelian dialectic?
-Absolute Spirit.
+The self of Schopenhauer's path, for example, is the world as will and representation.
+But we know of others from the books we read, as the ignorance of Socrates leads to self-knowledge, and the doubt of Descartes to self-certainty.
+Through Kant's critique, we reach the transcendental subject.
+And through Hegel's dialectic, Absolute Spirit.

 Yet suppose the self we come to embrace, under any such description, can therefore never be escaped.
-Suppose our predicament were
+It is here that we can begin to see the stakes Suppose our predicament were

 For example, consider this description of our